-The Supply Chain Is the Attack Surface
+AI Supply Chain Attacks: The Supply Chain Is the Surface

 On March 19, 2026, a threat group called TeamPCP force-pushed 76 of 77 version tags in Aqua Security’s trivy-action GitHub repository.
 Trivy is the most widely deployed open-source vulnerability scanner in the industry.
 The new tags pointed to malicious commits containing a credential stealer.
-Because most CI/CD pipelines reference GitHub Actions by mutable version tags instead of pinned commit SHAs, every organization running Trivy in their build pipeline began executing the compromised code immediately.
+Because most CI/CD pipelines reference GitHub Actions by mutable version tags instead of pinned commit SHAs, every organization running Trivy in their build pipeline began executing the malicious code immediately.
 The scans still appeared to succeed.
 The scanner still reported vulnerabilities.
 It also quietly harvested every secret in the runner environment.1

 Five days later, on March 24, TeamPCP used a PyPI publishing token stolen from one of those CI environments to publish two backdoored versions of LiteLLM, a popular AI proxy library present in 36% of cloud environments.2 Version 1.82.8 included a .pth file that executes automatically on any Python startup, before any import, before any application-level sandbox.
 The payload swept SSH keys, cloud credentials, database passwords, cryptocurrency wallets, and CI/CD secrets, encrypted them with a hardcoded RSA public key, and exfiltrated the archive to an attacker-controlled domain registered the day before.3